Bill Pay

 Enabling Combined Payments

-Combined payments are configured at the vendor level.
+Combined payments are configured per vendor.
 To turn this on for a vendor:

-- Navigate to Vendors and open the vendor's profile.
+- Go to Vendors and open the vendor's record.

-Once enabled, any eligible bills for that vendor will automatically be grouped into a single payment when you pay them.
+Once enabled, eligible bills to that vendor will be grouped automatically when you initiate payment.

-Combined payments reduce the number of individual transactions your vendor receives, which can simplify their reconciliation — especially for vendors who send multiple bills per payment cycle.
+Combined payments reduce the number of transactions your vendor receives and can simplify reconciliation when you're paying several invoices at once.

 Payment Statuses

-- Scheduled — The payment has been queued and will be sent on the next available processing window.
+- Scheduled — the payment has been submitted and is queued to be sent.

-- Processing — The payment is in transit and cannot be cancelled.
+- Processing — the payment is in transit to the vendor.

-- Paid — The payment has been completed successfully.
+- Paid — the payment has been delivered successfully.

 Managing Payments